Zeyu-Li/TypeScript_template/README.md

 ## About

-This TypeScript Template is a starter file for TypeScript file.
+This TypeScript Template is a starter file for TypeScript project.
 TypeScript is basically the strongly typed version of JavaScript.